LeeFreer/hiring-engineers/answers.md

 :white_check_mark: Payload 2: PostgreSQL with Anomalies :thumbsup:

 ### Graph 3:
-Lastly, we need "CMetric" with the [rollup function](https://docs.datadoghq.com/dashboards/functions/rollup/) for custom time aggregation, basically to sum up all points for the past hour into one bucket.
+Lastly, we need "CMetric" with the [rollup function](https://docs.datadoghq.com/dashboards/functions/rollup/) for custom time aggregation, basically to sum up all points for the past hour into one entry.
+Once the dashboard is created, change the timeframe for this dashboard to 24 hours, so we get 24 data points.

 ```JSON
 ...